AICC/CMI-5_Spec_Current/cmi5_runtime.md

 AU to determine whether the LMS instance and/or Learner are entitled to view the content.
 It is provided to the AU via a State API request.

-Course Structures must contain at least 1 AU.
+Course Structures MUST contain at least 1 AU.

-LMS must have the ability to create and maintain course structures containing more than 1000 AU’s.
+LMS MUST have the ability to create and maintain course structures containing more than 1000 AU’s.

 <a name="lms_state_api_requirements"></a>
 ##6.2 LMS State API Requirements
-The LMS must implement the State API Requirements as defined in section 10.
+The LMS MUST implement the State API Requirements as defined in section 10.

 <a name="lms_statement_api_requirements"></a>
 ##6.3 LMS Statement API Requirements
-The LMS must implement the Statement API Requirements as defined in section 9.
+The LMS MUST implement the Statement API Requirements as defined in section 9.

 <a name="au_requirements"></a>
 #7.0 AU Requirements

-AU’s must meet the following requirements to conform to this specification:
+AU’s MUST meet the following requirements to conform to this specification:

-1. The AU must implement the runtime launch interface as defined in Section 8 Content Launch Mechanisms.
+1. The AU MUST implement the runtime launch interface as defined in Section 8 Content Launch Mechanisms.
-2. The AU must implement runtime communication defined in the xAPI Specification.
+2. The AU MUST implement runtime communication defined in the xAPI Specification.
-3. The AU must implement additional XAPI “Statement API” requirements as defined in section 9.0.
+3. The AU MUST implement additional xAPI “Statement API” requirements as defined in section 9.0.
-4. The AU must implement additional XAPI “Agent Profile API” requirements as defined in section 11.0.
+4. The AU MUST implement additional xAPI “Agent Profile API” requirements as defined in section 11.0.

 <a name="au_state_api_requirements"></a>
 ##7.1 AU State API Requirements

-AU’s must meet the following requirements to conform to this specification:
+AU’s MUST meet the following requirements to conform to this specification:

-* The AU must implement additional XAPI “Statement API” requirements as defined in section 9.0 .
+* The AU MUST implement additional xAPI “Statement API” requirements as defined in section 9.0 .
-* The AU must implement additional XAPI “State API” requirements as defined in section 10.
+* The AU MUST implement additional xAPI “State API” requirements as defined in section 10.
-* The AU must implement additional XAPI “Agent Profile API” requirements as defined in section 11.
+* The AU MUST implement additional xAPI “Agent Profile API” requirements as defined in section 11.

 <a name="au_statement_api_requirements"></a>